IvoNet/java-angularjs-seed/README.md

 > NOTE: Deprecated.
 >
 > It was a very fine and well used Proof of concept and I learned a lot from it.
-The artikles resulting from this POC have been read by many people, but as > all things go, this project is no longer a good source of information.
+The blogs and articles resulting from this POC have been read by many people, but as all things go, this project is no longer a good source of information.
 > Use it as you see fit, but I do not recommend using it for real projects anymore.

 check it out: